 I like using new ones and I think it is a mess to refill them so I sell my empty ones on ebay.

 When I worked as a secretary at the elementary school, Safeway had a program where we collected used printer cartridges and old cell phones to be recycled.
 I would collect then send in boxes of items and our school would receive funds.
-It was a great way to recycle and to gain funds for our computer needs at school.

 I am trying to find small rubber stoppers for refilling ink cartridges.
 Could you help please?